Geoab13/tf_mnist_classification/README.md

 ## Keras Version

 In the file *keras-mnist-classifier.py* a corresponding neural network is implemented with less lines of code using the Keras API to tensorflow.
+Note that under the hood, these neural networks are still different since Keras builds in other functionality and best practices by default.
+High validation score can be achieved with less epochs.